ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

 Note the connect method, which specifies one server endpoint.
-Under the hood, we’re in fact talking to three ports.
+Under the hood, we're in fact talking to three ports.
 However, as the CHP protocol says, the three ports are on consecutive port numbers:

 - The server state router (ROUTER) is at port P.
 - The server updates publisher (PUB) is at port P + 1.